netresearch/dhl-module-shipping-m2/doc/src/EndUserDoc.rst

 * EKP (DHL account number, 10 digits)
 * Participation numbers (German: Teilnahmenummern, two digits per field)

+.. admonition:: Configuration of billing numbers

+  A detailled tutorial for configuring the billing numbers, DHL products, and participation numbers can be found in this `article in the Knowledge Base <http://dhl.support.netresearch.de/support/solutions/articles/12000024659>`_.

 When using the *eCommerce Global Label API*, enter the following data:

 * Pickup Account Number (5 to 10 digits)